ohma01/mongosh/mongosh.md

 ```bash
 db.collection name.find({ attribute: {$elemMatch : {<query1>, <query2>,... } }})
 ```
-## 28. To retrieve documents which contains the feild, including documents shere the feild value is null. if it set false then query return only documents that do not contain the feild
+## 28. To retrieve documents which contains the feild, including documents share the feild value is null. if it set false then query return only documents that do not contain the feild

 ```bash
 db.collection_name.find({ attribute: { $exists : <boolean> } })